 This is called debt to income ratio.
 Debt service will include mortgage, interest, insurance on housing and any consumer debt.
 Consumer debt could include a car payment, minimum credit card payments, student loan payments would fall into the category of consumer debt.

 Take a couple earning $9000 a month.
 They have a car loan of $400/mo, two credit cards with a minimum payment of $250/mo and student loans totaling $750/mo.
 A 41% debt to income ratio would allow up to $3014 a month towards principal, interest and insurance.

-Collateral is the available funds you have for down payment and closing costs and pre-paids and escrows.
-Closing costs are the hard costs of obtaining the loan Pre-paids and escrows are money that is either pre-paid like insurance and money that is used to fund escrow accounts for insurance and taxes.
-Usually you have to fund an escrow account for 3-6 months in advance on insurance and taxes
+Collateral is the available funds you have for the down payment and closing costs and pre-paids and escrows.
+Closing costs are the hard costs of obtaining the loan.
+Pre-paids and escrows are money that is either pre-paid like insurance and money that is used to fund escrow accounts for insurance and taxes.
+Usually, you have to fund an escrow account for 3-6 months in advance on insurance and taxes

-At a bare minimum the bank wants to see that you have the funds to close.
-Many loans may require you have reserve or “backup funds” funds leftover of 1-6months worth of payments.
+At a bare minimum, the bank wants to see that you have the funds to close.
+Many loans may require you have reserve or “backup funds” funds leftover from 1-6months worth of payments.

 Varying aspects of the 3 C’s will change your credit profile and your ability to get approved for certain programs and your interest rate.

-Your First Mortgage What Does the Bank Want?
+Your First Home Mortgage- What Does the Bank Want?